rpedrodasilva10/neoway-integration-challenge/README.md

 **Arguments**

 - `"company_name":str` - Company name
-- `"zipcode":str`- Fight digit text zipcode
+- `"zipcode":str`- Five digit text zipcode

 **Responses**
 - `200 OK` - In success (If zipcode or company_name are not passed, retrieves all companies)